Fish make a fun classroom theme for summer school or any time of year.

 If you’re using this as a math lesson, don’t draw the fish shape, but use math to build the fish from stamps of the pencil grip.
 Either way, students can cut out the fish (maybe make it double-sided, too) and use them for classroom decorations or bulletin boards.

 It’s fun to hang fish from the ceiling, too, to make your room seem like a giant fish tank (or a really small ocean).
-This is a nice use for student art projects, but we also like Carson-Dellosa’s Pop-Its Fish.
+This is a nice use for student art projects.

 Online resources for a fish theme: